darwaishx/Deep-Learning-With-Deep-Lens/2-FaceDetection/1-Face Detection/README.md

 _ This will allow our Lambda function (created in later steps) to access our S3 bucket, and other services that will be used in later parts of this workshop._

-1. To access the IAM Console: In the AWS Console, click on “Services” in the top, left-hand corner of the screen, and click on “IAM” (you can find it by typing _iam_ into the search field at the top of the screen).
+1. Go to IAM in AWS Console at https://console.aws.amazon.com/iam/home?region=us-east-1#/home
 2. On the left-hand side of the screen, click "Roles", and then click “Create Role”.
 3. Click “AWS service” and click “Lambda” (see screenshot below).
 4. Click “Next: Permissions” (at the bottom of the screen).